16 Great Ideas for Summer Photography

 10. Make a Splash

 Speaking of color, make a splash with high-speed fruit splash photography.
-This type of imagery can be difficult to perfect but with the right technique you’ll end up with some great images.
+This type of imagery can be difficult to perfect, but you’ll end up with some great images with the right technique.

 11. Do Some Still Life Photography